Total Knee Replacement in NYC & Stamford, CT

 • Alleviation of knee pain

-• After appropriate healing time, patients can return to most normal physical activities
+• Being able to return to most normal physical activities

-Immediately after surgery, you will be able to walk on your knee replacement.
-A walker, crutches or cane may be used for several weeks, if needed.
-Depending on the demands of your job, you may return to work within 2 weeks of surgery.
-Return to normal activity, including heavy labor and sports can occur at 6 months after surgery.
-Full recovery after total knee replacement can take up to 1 year for some patients.
+Immediately after surgery, you will be able to walk on your operated knee.
+A walker, crutches, or a cane may be used for several weeks, if needed.
+Depending on the demands of your job, you may return to work within two weeks of surgery.
+Return to normal activity, including heavy labor and sports, can occur at six months after surgery.
+Full recovery after total knee replacement can take up to one year for some patients.

 Dr. McLawhorn recommends routine follow-up of all his knee replacement patients.
-In general, patients will be evaluated at 6 weeks, 12 weeks, 1 year, 2 years, 5 years, and then every 5 years after surgery.
+In general, patients will be evaluated at six weeks, 12 weeks, one year, two years, five years, and then every five years after surgery.
 A clinical examination and X-rays will be performed at some of these visits.

 Learn more about what you can expect before and after surgery in Dr. McLawhorn’s FAQs.